kennysmithed/oels2022UoB/practical_session2.md

 };
 ```

 That is very simple, but the labels will always appear in the same order - buv on the left, cal on the right.
-That might be a problem - maybe people will be biased to click on one side, or maybe this will encourage them to always click on the same side and given very self-consistent responses just because they are being lazy.
+That might be a problem - maybe people will be biased to click on one side, or maybe this will encourage them to always click on the same side and give very self-consistent responses just because they are being lazy.
 So we want to randomise the order of the buttons, and we want to do this *independently* for every trial, so that sometimes buv is on the left and sometimes it's on the right.

 There are a couple of ways you could do this in jsPsych.
 I am going to do it using the `on_start` property of trials.
 This allows us to specify some code to run when the trial starts but before anything is displayed on screen, and importantly the stuff that happens in `on_start` can alter the other trial properties.
 Specifically, initially we'll start off with `choices` in a fixed order (it will complain if we try to leave `choices` unspecified, so we have to set it to *something*, it might as well be this, or we could do an empty array `[]` if you prefer) and then generate a random ordering of the labels in the `on_start`.